 One of the more troubling trends has involved elections.
 Given that so much has moved online, people have reason to have been concerned about vulnerability in the recent American election.
 As the LA Times reported: “Russia’s attempts to interfere with Hillary Clinton’s campaign is not in doubt, according to U.S. officials.”
 Though many have indicated any hacking attempt could not have had a significant effect, it is still troubling that it was somewhat possible.
 Here again, the targets are supposed to be some of the most protected assets in one of the most advanced countries in the world.
 And yet again, those affected range from Presidential nominees to the average voter.

 As technology advances in ways people can’t predict, businesses ought to be one step ahead.
 From how people store data to how voting occurs, society might be advancing but it would be foolish to ignore the dangers from those advances.

 This means a two-fold approach: looking at what technology can do and what threats it poses.
-For example, the Internet of Things might offer a number of advantages in future but as we’ve highlighted before, poses its own security risks.
-Businesses must begin acting today to prevent any harm in future.
+For example, the Internet of Things might offer a number of advantages in the future but as we’ve highlighted before, it poses its own security risks.
+Businesses must begin acting today to prevent any harm in the future.

 SMS and two-way channels, automation, call center integration, payments - do it all with Clickatell's Chat Commerce platform.